 # pip uninstall beautifulsoup4 Uninstalling beautifulsoup4-4.6.0: ...
 Proceed (y/n)? y Successfully uninstalled beautifulsoup4-4.6.0

-As you can see, uninstalling packages with pip is as simple as installing them.
-Learning how you can manage the packages installed on your Ubuntu VPS or CentOS VPS with pip will help you to build better applications. pip is also useful for many other tasks, like updating a package which is currently installed, or installing a specific version of the package you need for the project.
+As you can see, using pip to uninstall packages is as simple as installing them.
+Learning how you can manage the packages installed on your server with pip will help you to build better applications. pip is also useful for many other tasks, like updating a package that is currently installed, or installing a specific version of the package you need for the project.
 For a full list of options you can use with pip, you can use

 For more information on how to use the pip uninstall, you can refer to the pip documentation for pip uninstall and more usage examples.

-Of course you don’t have to use pip uninstall, if you use one of our Managed Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to uninstall with pip.
+Of course, you don’t have to use pip uninstall to remove installed packages, if you use one of our Managed Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to uninstall with pip.
 They are available 24×7 and will take care of your request immediately.

 PS.
-If you liked this post , on how to use pip uninstall, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
+If you liked this post, on how to uninstall a pip package, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.